 Written & Produced by John Anderton // Mixed & Mastered by Matt Fairley (Atlantic Audio Recording)

 Therapy, if anyone has been to some form of counselling or mental health clinic, the initial experience, the daunting first steps through the doors and the anticipation of dealing with a situation that you may well have been avoiding for months or even years can be so overwhelming that even those first few steps through the doors attending that first appointment for many of us sometimes prove far too much for us to deal with.
-John begins the 21 track album by capturing this scenario by setting the scene where he is arriving at the clinic, briefly engaging in conversation with the front desk member of staff all the while being constantly harrassed by callous voices looping disturbing statements in his head, constantly belittling and degrading him thus allowing us, the listener, to comprehend an exemplified situation that so many go through on a daily basis.
+John begins the 21 track album by capturing this scenario by setting the scene where he is arriving at the clinic, briefly engaging in conversation with the front desk member of staff all the while being constantly harassed by callous voices looping disturbing statements in his head, constantly belittling and degrading him thus allowing us, the listener, to comprehend an exemplified situation that so many go through on a daily basis.
 Once John has made it passed the reception area and onto engaging with his assigned mental health professional, he then goes on to elaborate on his state of mind all the while dealing with an onslaught and barrage of constant verbal abuse by ‘the voices’ in his head.
 However, as soon as the counsellor mentions alleviating Johns mental distress by physically writing down his thoughts and current psychological troubles there is obvious confusion and panic shown by the ‘voices’ as now the solution to Johns problems become more clear and the means of using the content of these thoughts as lyrics in music allows the voices to dissipate and die off as we hear their cries uncomfortably silenced.
 Moral of the story being, writing lyrics and using music as an exit from depression is a major factor in John Anderton’s example of mental health well-being and is captured perfectly here with this audible interlude proving that to a lot of us …..’RAP is THERAPY’.
 John manages to capture and brilliantly execute an audible few moments as the ‘Intro’ of his beautifully presented album, theRAPy.
 The album is beautifully presented in a glossy card fold-out cover and comes with a lyrics booklet allowing you to keep up with the seriously rapid bars and flows, keeping it original and authentic by maintaining his Seaham accent but really letting his audience in on J.A’s modern life and opinions elaborating on his passions and viewpoints throughout the album.
 Rapid bars and simply executed however consistently complex flows are what puts John Anderton up there with the best rappers in the northeast and his remarkable way of delivering his fresh yet straightforward rhyming style will really make you want to see the album out right until the end.
 I don’t know why but I really see this album being enjoyed on a journey in a car or sat on a train, something about the way the album progresses makes it go hand in hand with a trip or mission of some sort.
 Fundamentally, Therapy is a blend of comedy, epically fast bars and flows, story-telling, and lessons in life.
 Influenced heavily by Eminem he takes influence from the artist whilst remaining original, regional and self-made.
-The beats begin rather similarly reminiscent to the single, ‘The Real Slim Shady’ but I must say that any other similarities really do stop there.
+The beats begin rather similarly reminiscent of the single, ‘The Real Slim Shady’ but I must say that any other similarities really do stop there.
 John does mention that Eminem has been a serious influence on his music and that he has been listening to Eminem (in his words) ‘since he was an infant’.
 The beats, also originally produced throughout by JA are very well made and although have a DIY feel to them could give anyone’s production a run for their money.
 I think as well that the simplicity of the beats really allow the listener to focus on the bars and flow so whereas at some points the beats may seem quite straightforward, the sheer speed of bars on for example track 15, Spooky C#$%, will literally blow your mind and leave you literally wondering ‘how did he come up with that?’
-The following track, Bad Guy, is also very quick in the world of spitting bars, but has the style and pizazz of any mainstream blending track by a hip-hop artist maybe trying his luck in the world of catchy mainstream chart music.
+The following track, Bad Guy, is also very quick in the world of spitting bars but has the style and pizazz of any mainstream blending track by a hip-hop artist may be trying his luck in the world of catchy mainstream chart music.
 As technical as any of his other tracks, Bad Guy, really pushes for 2018 chart recognition, bringing everything to the table in abundance.
 Throughout the LP you’ll hear harpsichord style synthesizers, tone=altered backing vocals, bubbling bongs and Traktor-esq basslines along with an array of home-made character voices all brought together by JA literally doing everything himself from scratch bar the mixing and mastering.
 Now 21 tracks is a lot for even the most dedicated of music lovers to take up the challenge of completing all in one hit but the album flows so well that as you glance up to the media player for the first time to see where you are up to, you’ll find yourself at around the track 14 mark point meaning the tracks are quite short in length but full of originality and versatile varied styles and structures.
 All in all, theRAPy by John Anderton has a kind of turn of the millennium Eminem-Esq feel to it but maintains a completely home-grown feel ultimately pushing John Anderton to the top of the pile regarding North East creative artists, rappers and songwriters whilst also heavily separating him as his own execution and delivery takes very little from sounding like something else or everyone else on the scene in the North East.
 JA can’t be compared to or bundled in shall we say, to a similar style of production or flow allowing him to retain the high position on the regions grid of local urban creative talent that his hard work, efforts, and perseverance have deservingly shot him too, maybe not paying off in the pocketbook but definitely boosting his status on the scene round the doors.
 All in All….
 I’d give the album 8/10, keywords being Original.
 Well executed.
 Funny.
 Memorable.

 Reviewed by Chunk on 2nd March 2018